How $5 a Day Can Dramatically Increase Your Facebook ROI

 The age of free social media is over.
 Unless you’re producing absolutely mind-blowing posts that are generating conversation, your content will not reach people organically.
 When social media took off over a decade ago, it was new and exciting.
 Not many people knew how to do it well, and those who did capitalized on it by organically growing their audience.
 But social media marketing is no longer innovative, it’s expected.
 Every social platform has become saturated with too many voices saying the same thing, too many videos with common themes, and too many flat lays that look exactly the same.
 As a social media marketer, I struggle on a daily (well, it’s really hourly) basis of how to produce content that informs and engages, without paying a ton of money.

-My position at SIS, Social Media Marketing Manager, did not exist prior to me joining the team.
-Security Industry Specialists doesn’t have marketing, sales, communication, or PR departments -- it’s my job and goal to generate positive conversation on social media, attract potential employees, and showcase the awesomeness that is SIS.
-A company of 5,000 would usually have a whole slew of teams to handle our public face -- here at SIS, it’s just me.
-This is an incredibly exciting challenge, to generate a positive outlook and awareness of who we are as a team of one.
-It also means that I am required to do a lot with little resources.
+My first job out of college, Social Media Marketing Manager at a global company, did not exist prior to me joining the team.
+Security Industry Specialists doesn’t have marketing, sales, communication, or PR departments -- it was my job and goal to generate positive conversation on social media, attract potential employees, and showcase the awesomeness that is SIS.
+A company of 5,000 would usually have a whole slew of teams to handle our public face — at SIS, it was just me.
+This was an incredibly exciting challenge, to generate a positive outlook and awareness of who the company was as a team of one.
+It also means that I was required to do a lot with little resources.

 If you’re just diving into social media marketing for your business, brand, or for personal promotion, it’s overwhelming.
 How do you make your content relevant and seen?
 I promise that question gets easier to confront, but never easier to answer.
 If you’re a company that isn’t planning on spending millions on social alone (and let’s be honest, who is?!) you’re looking for any trick in the book to be frugal with your social spending for a higher reward.
 And guess what?
 It’s totally possible.